HomeSlate

 The Slate Truck has more than 100 attachment points.
 The biggest option is upgrading the truck to an SUV, but you can also choose a wrap, wheels and tires, interior colors and fitments, tech, and more.

-Potentially Low Price
+Low Starting Price

 The idea of a “have it your way” truck that starts at less than $30,000 is something to celebrate.
 That there are fewer electronics on board, plus an EV powertrain, makes maintenance potentially less expensive as well.

-Up to 240 Miles of Range
+205 Miles of Range

 Fast Charging